brycewray/hugo-site/content/posts/2020/09/ignition-sequence-start.md

 <div class="yellowBox">
   <p><strong>Note</strong>: Decided to leave Firebase Hosting a few days later, since it appeared I might <em>occasionally</em> have a chance of exceeding the free tier’s 10&nbsp;GB monthly traffic limit, which is the skimpiest such allowance of all the hosts I’ve considered during the aforementioned “lurch.”
 (To be fair, Firebase doesn’t really push itself as a solution for this kind of free-tier use.)
 I knew of this limit ahead of time, of course, but didn’t know whether it would truly be a factor; figured the only way I’d find out would be to give it a try and see what kinds of numbers I got.
 Once I knew and did the math—well, that was all she wrote.</p>
+  <p>A few days after that, I decided to give PostCSS another try.
+I now have this site’s repo set up so that there are <strong>two</strong> themes for Hugo’s use—one with purely SCSS, one with CSS-on-PostCSS (but still no Tailwind).
+So, now, depending on which I want to use, I can simply switch themes in the site’s <code>config.yaml</code> file.
+The only other thing I have to do is to set the GitHub Action for <a href="/posts/2020/10/forward-paas">my Cloudflare Workers setup</a> so that it includes an <code>npm install</code> step to handle PostCSS and the plugins I have it running (or, conversely, comment-out that step if I revert to SCSS).</p>
 </div>